When you secure a piece of press coverage mentioning you or your photography business, make sure you are making the most of it!

 An often-forgotten tactic is to use the area underneath your email signature to highlight content that you want to share.
 This is valuable real-estate that is likely to get a lot of views on a daily basis.
 So, don’t be afraid to utilise this space to effectively promote your press wins.

 You probably send tens of emails out every single day.
-By including the links (and any other important links, such as your website or blog, for that matter), you are increasing the visibility of your press coverage.
+By including a link to your ‘In the Press’ page of your website or to a specific online article you are increasing the visibility of your press coverage.
+Don’t forget to include other important links, such as to your website or blog in your email signature too.

 Related reading: PR 101: Using the media to promote your business